 The region also houses several beautiful Provincial Parks, offering a wide variety of outdoor activities.
 There are many long beaches that are warm in the summer.
 The surrounding waters and islands are excellent for boating, as well as snorkeling and Scuba diving.
 The tranquil landscape offers numerous hiking trails for all skill levels, leading through forests and over surrounding hills.

 Lund is located on Highway 101, 26 km (16 mi) north of Powell River on the upper Sunshine Coast.
 From Vancouver, take the Horseshoe Bay Ferry in West Vancouver to Langdale, drive to Earls Cove (80 km/50 mi) and board a second ferry to Saltery Bay.
 Lund is 54 km (34 mi) northwest of Saltery Bay.

 Lund is a small-craft harbour on the northern end of the Sunshine Coast.
 The main landmark in the village is the Lund Hotel, established in 1905.

-The two brothers, Fredrick and Charles Thulin were the first two European settlers to inhabit the area, arriving in 1889.
+Two brothers, Fredrick and Charles Thulin were the first two European settlers to inhabit the area, arriving in 1889.
 They were originally inhabitants of the Swedish town of Lund, and named the area after it.
-When they arrived, their were already native homes around the harbour.
+When they arrived, there were already native homes around the harbour.

 Logging and fishing were the main source of income in the early years and transportation was by water.
 A paved road leading south to Vancouver was completed in 1954 and coastal steamer service ended two years later.